 The very next day, Hot Springs would meet an even more nefarious fate with a deadly deluge that would forever alter the trail's landscape, and more importantly, the very souls of the people she served.

 Steady reminders of that tragic event depleted me of the courage I needed to revisit my muse.
-But last week I decided to forego my elliptical in favor of a hike and was immediately spellbound by her pastoral grace.
+A few weeks ago I decided to forego my elliptical in favor of a hike and was immediately spellbound by her pastoral grace.
 From mere rock and soot, wildflowers sprouted at every turn with an ashen backdrop shifting into light, an allegory for life itself.

 As we continue to grieve, our community grows stronger.
 We are the cumulation of our sorrows and joys, wins and losses, timidity and boldness.
 I am passionate about the belief that we are the product of life's very contradictions, a concept I try to convey through my jewelry designs.